Yvon Cormier: Personal life

 Cormier was known for his physical strength and intense exercise regimen.
 He was known to bench press 450 pounds with ease, and he was once recorded as bench pressing 527 pounds.
 During one photo session, Cormier lifted a telephone pole from the ground and carried it around while posing for pictures.
 According to one story, he once got upset with a horse that refused to cooperate and knocked it down with one punch.

 Like his brothers, Cormier was a lifelong ice hockey fan.
-He also trained horses for harness racing and had six of his own Percheron horses.
+He also trained horses for harness racing, The most notable harness horse he ever was involved with was training Falcon Seelster as a 2-year-old before he was sold.
+Falcon Seelster would go on to set the all age world record for fastest mile trotted on a half mile track 1:51 which stood for 17 years.
+He also had six of his own Percheron horses.
 He had four sons, all of whom are being trained to wrestle, as well as one daughter.
 He was married to his wife, Doris, for 44 years until his death.

 In May 2008, Cormier was diagnosed with lymphoma.
 He underwent treatment but suffered a heart attack soon after beginning.
 Doctors later determined that the cancer had moved into his bone marrow.
 He died on March 4, 2009, at a hospital in Moncton, New Brunswick.